jbethune/kmerPaPa/README.md

 ### ID filtering / parallel processing

-Every command supports the `--id` option.
-If `--id ID` is passed, then only the transcripts with the id `ID` will be processed.
+If the parameter `--id ID` is passed, then only the transcripts with the id `ID` will be processed and all other transcripts will be ignored.
 This is useful for parallel execution.
 You can launch a separate job for each transcript.
 Please note that `--id` only accepts a single ID.
 Multiple IDs are not supported.
+You can always combine the `--id` option with any other option.

 ### Steps of the pipeline